nixworks/public/news/2008/05/31/README.md

 ##### Suicide bombers
 ### [ Suicide bombers in eastern Afghanistan target a military convoy.
 NATO's International Security Assistance force says the attack took place in Jalalabad, capital of Nangarhar province. ](/news/2008/05/31/suicide-bombers-in-eastern-afghanistan-target-a-military-convoy-nato-s-international-security-assistance-force-says-the-attack-took-place.md)
-_Context: Nangarhar province, Jalalabad, Afghanistan, ISAF, convoy, Suicide bombers_
+_Context: Suicide bombers, convoy, Afghanistan, ISAF, Jalalabad, Nangarhar province_

 ##### Thailand
 ### [ Thai riot police assemble in Bangkok to disperse a rally led by the People's Alliance for Democracy against the government of the Prime Minister of Thailand Samak Sundaravej. ](/news/2008/05/31/thai-riot-police-assemble-in-bangkok-to-disperse-a-rally-led-by-the-people-s-alliance-for-democracy-against-the-government-of-the-prime-min.md)
-_Context: Thailand, Samak Sundaravej, Prime Minister, Bangkok, yellow shirt_
+_Context: Samak Sundaravej, Prime Minister, Bangkok, yellow shirt, Thailand_

 ##### Guinea
 ### [ The government of Guinea starts paying junior officers of the Military of Guinea back pay in an attempt to end a five day mutiny. ](/news/2008/05/31/the-government-of-guinea-starts-paying-junior-officers-of-the-military-of-guinea-back-pay-in-an-attempt-to-end-a-five-day-mutiny.md)
-_Context: Military of Guinea, Guinea_
+_Context: Guinea, Military of Guinea_

 ##### World Health Organization
 ### [ World Health Organization calls for complete ban on tobacco advertising; the organization says recent studies prove the more young people are exposed to tobacco advertising, the more likely they are to start smoking.
 The call comes as part of the WHO's annual World No Tobacco Day. ](/news/2008/05/31/world-health-organization-calls-for-complete-ban-on-tobacco-advertising-the-organization-says-recent-studies-prove-the-more-young-people-a.md)
-_Context:  ban on tobacco advertising, World Health Organization, smoking, World No Tobacco Day_
+_Context: World Health Organization, World No Tobacco Day,  ban on tobacco advertising, smoking_

 ## [Previous Day...](/news/2008/05/30/index.md)